commondataio/awesome-opendata-software/README.md

 * [DCAT-AP.de](https://www.dcat-ap.de) - DCAT-AP.de is the common German metadata model for the exchange of open administrative data.
 On this platform you will find the current version of the specification documents, sample files and DCAT-AP.de's own vocabularies.
 * [Dublin Core](https://www.dublincore.org/) - the most common digital objects description standard
 * [EU Vocabularies](https://op.europa.eu/en/web/eu-vocabularies) - European Reference data catalogue
+* [Executable Research Compendum](http://o2r.info/erc-spec/spec/) - An Executable Research Compendium (ERC) is a packaging convention for computational research.
 * [Google Search.
 Dataset (Dataset, DataCatalog, DataDownload) structured data](https://developers.google.com/search/docs/appearance/structured-data/dataset) - Google search description on implementation of Schema.org Dataset
 * [INSPIRE](https://inspire.ec.europa.eu/metadata/6541) -  According to Article 5(1) of INSPIRE Directive 2007/2/EC, EU Member States shall ensure that metadata are created for the spatial data sets and services corresponding to the themes listed in Annexes I, II and III, and that those metadata are kept up to date.
 * [ISO 19115:2003](https://www.iso.org/standard/26020.html) - ISO 19115:2003 defines the schema required for describing geographic information and services.
 It provides information about the identification, the extent, the quality, the spatial and temporal schema, spatial reference, and distribution of digital geographic data.
+* [Metatab and Metapack](https://www.metatab.org) - Metatab stores metadata in a spreadsheet, alongside data, ensuring that the metadata is easy to create, easy to read, and cannot be separated from the data.
+Metapack builds data packages with Metatab metadata.
+* [PEP, Portable Encapsulated Projects](https://pep.databio.org/en/latest/) - PEP, or Portable Encapsulated Projects, is a community effort to make sample metadata reusable.
+PEPs decouple metadata from analysis
 * [Schema.org Dataset](https://schema.org/Dataset) - A body of structured information describing some topic(s) of interest.

 ### Additional data standards resources